- Our Partners

 As teaching at Durham is in English all students must be able to prove they have a sufficient level of English to be able to cope with the course from the beginning.

 Students who are EU nationals do not need to provide formal proof of language ability.
 A statement signed by your home university will be sufficient, which is included in the application form.
-If you are a non EU national then you will need to provide proof of English Language, please see the table below:
+If you are a non EU national then you will need to submit an appropriate English Language qualification and may need to attend one of our pre-sessional English courses depending on your scores., please see the table below:

 For the majority of our undergraduate courses we ask for the following levels: